sylhare/charpy/README.rst

 For this version the goals were:

--  Create an API in python that can be customized easily (finding an implenting a framework)
+-  Create an API in python that can be customized easily (finding and implementing a framework)
 -  Provide a flexible api that can render csv files into charts (only basic ones will work)